 3. As surprising as it is to see some large-scale buildings in a small town, it all fits together because there are several really old buildings, several modern pieces that would seem out of place otherwise, and a core commercial street and residential district that are archetypal for small Midwestern towns.

 4. Very visible to tourist and resident alike, public art and interpretive signage everywhere contribute greatly to the ambiance.
 These vary from tributes to friends to sayings of well-known figures.
-While not essential to all small towns by any means, every town needs to think about whether it is famous for, what reflects its history, or what natural features are outstanding, and build a theme from those.
+While not essential to all small towns by any means, every town needs to think about what it is famous for, what reflects its history, or what natural features are outstanding, and build a theme from those.

 (If you're wondering, this applies even more to a large town, but the larger cities have a harder time establishing those few visual motifs.
 It's no accident that we refer to the theme and variations idea on our pages about neighborhood character in general and urban design principles also.)